kingwongf/pairstrading_hackathon/README.md

             ├── websites_19_07.csv
             ├── websites_19_07.pkl
 ```
-Then you need to run prep_OpenData.py and REIT_pred.ipynb.
+Then you need to run prep_OpenData.py and eda_REIT.py.
 Then pairs_trading_backtest.py and pairs_trading_strat.py after.